NOTE: THIS PAGE UNDER CONSTANT EXPANSION

 JAFE ARNOLD, Assistant Editor & Correspondent, Eastern Europe

-Jafe Arnold (J. Arnoldski) is an American expat studying European history and culture at the University of Wroclaw, Poland.
-Formerly an activist on the American left, he is currently a research fellow and Polish liaison for the Center for Syncretic Studies, a translator and editor at Fort Russ, and the founding editor-in-chief of Eurasianist Internet Archive.
+Jafe Arnold is an American expat doing his Masters at the University of Amsterdam, with a Bachelors in European Culture from the University of Wroclaw, Poland.
+Formerly an activist on the American left, he is currently a research fellow for the Center for Syncretic Studies, a translator and editor at Fort Russ, and the founding editor-in-chief of Eurasianist Internet Archive.
 Besides translating unique analyses from Russian and Polish for English-language audiences, Arnold’s interests and expertise include geopolitical processes and ideological developments in Eastern Europe and the post-Soviet space.

 NATYLIE BALDWIN, Special Contributing Editor